mitaldeveloper/magento2-backend-theme/README.md

 ## Modify admin files

-1. Go to app/design/adminhtml/Shah/default and override your filed
+1. Go to app/design/adminhtml/Shah/default and override your files

 ## Translate Texts for admin